-Standard or Apportioned License Plated Vehicle "F"-plated Covered Farm Vehicle Interstate Commerce Interstate Commerce The hours of service limits are not applicable to drivers transporting agricultural commodities or farm sup- plies for agricultural purposes within a 150 air-mile radius of the source of the supplies or distribution point of the supplies.
-The transportation must take place during the planting and harvest- ing season.
+Standard or Apportioned License Plated Vehicle

+"F"-plated Covered Farm Vehicle

+The hours of service limits are not applicable to drivers transporting agricultural commodities or farm supplies for agricultural purposes in a State within a 150 air-mile radius of the source of the supplies or distribution point of the supplies.
+The transportation must take place during the planting and harvesting season.

 The planting and harvesting season in Missouri is January through December.

-Intrastate Commerce The hours of service limits are not applicable to drivers transporting agricultural commodities or farm sup- plies for agricultural purposes within a 150 air-mile radius of the source of the supplies.
-Hours of service is not applicable to drivers of covered farm vehicles under the following conditions: GVWR or GVW of 26,000 lbs. or less can operate anywhere in the United States, GVWR or GVW >26,000 lbs. operating in State(s) other than the registered State-limited to 150 air-mile radius from the farm or ranch The vehicle cannot be used in for-hire operation.
+The hours of service limits are not applicable to drivers transporting agricultural commodities or farm supplies for agricultural purposes within a 150 air-mile radius of the source of the supplies or distribution point of the supplies.

+Hours of service is not applicable to drivers of covered farm vehicles under the following conditions:

+GVWR or GVW of 26,000 lbs. or less can operate anywhere in the United States.

+GVWR or GVW >26,000 lbs. operating in State(s) other than the registered State-limited to 150 air-mile radius from the farm or ranch

+The vehicle cannot be used in for-hire operation.

 The exception does not apply to vehicles required to be placarded for hazardous material.

+\See Additional Hours of Service Exception below

+MAP-21 Exceptions

+Current Exceptions

-Current Exceptions Intrastate Commerce The transportation must take place during the planting and harvesting season - January 1 through December 31 in Missouri.
-The hours of service are not applicable to drivers of vehicles operated solely in intrastate commerce with a GVWR/ GCWR of 26,000 pounds or less.
-This exception does not apply if the vehicle is used to transport any type or quan- tity of hazardous material.
+The transportation must take place during the planting and harvesting season - January 1 through December 31 in Missouri.

+The hours of service are not applicable to drivers of vehicles operated solely in intrastate commerce with a GVWR/GCWR of 26,000 pounds or less.
+This exception does not apply if the vehicle is used to transport any type or quantity of hazardous material.

 The hours of service regulations are not applicable to drivers of covered farm vehicles.

-GVWR or GVW >26,000 lbscan operate anywhere within the State it is registered.
-The driver cannot transport products for-hire or transport placardable haz- ardous materials.
+GVWR or GVW >26,000 lbs.-can operate anywhere within the State it is registered.

+The driver cannot transport products for-hire or transport placardable hazardous materials.